solderneer/solderneer/blog/content/posts/top-bottom-up-down.md

 5. Within some constraints in the protocol, allow builders to search the available design space [Dapps on Ethereum]
 6. Selectively reward projects and proposals that move towards the desired narrative [Grants, Gitcoin, etc.]

 This is the transition to market-protocol fit.
 The product, makes the market, makes the protocol.
 It's **product-market-protocol** fit.
 And this requires startup teams to make a transition in strategy similar to what progressive decentralization describes.
-At the start, in product-market fit more, it helps to raise equity rounds, build your initial substrate and have a LEAN team.
+At the start, in product-market fit mode, it helps to raise equity rounds, build your initial substrate and have a LEAN team.

 Once a certain critical mass of adoption has happened, the transition to market-protocol fit entails distribution of ownership, proper governance structures, ways to incentivize movement towards the original vision while preventing deviations.
 Startup founders in Web 3 act as CEOs of companies and then transition to members of parliment in states.

-# Product-market-protocol fit
+# Final words

-This transition can be both nerve-wreaking and complicated, but also exciting and rewarding for once you've successfully completed the transition, the protocol lives on, independently of your ability to contribute to it.
+This transition can be both nerve-wreaking and complicated, but also exciting and rewarding.
+Once you've successfully completed the transition, the protocol lives on, independent of your ability to contribute to it.
 It would have obtained a life of its own.

-The answer to how to build web 3 startups seems to be not "top-down" or "bottom-up" but rather, **top-bottom-up-down**.
+Given the arguments laid in this post, I believe that the answer to how to build web 3 startups seems to be not "top-down" or "bottom-up".
+We need to build **top-bottom-up-down**.

-# References
+# Further Reading

 1. [Market-Protocol Fit](https://otherinter.net/research/market-protocol-fit/)
 2. [Progressive Decentralization](https://a16z.com/2020/01/09/progressive-decentralization-crypto-product-management/)